 We are proud to be the first place in the British Isles declared Coronavirus free.
 This success has been driven by strong and decisive leadership by our Government, supported by extraordinary community spirit.

-Phase 5b sees the reintroduction of Group A, B & C countries.
+Phase 5b distinguishes between Group A, B & C countries.

 Anyone travelling from a Group A country within the previous 14 days must enter compulsory self-isolation for 14 days.